 Everybody knows Crunchyroll for being one of the largest anime streaming platforms of all time.
 However, a new streaming platform called VRV (pronounced “Verve”) has been making waves in the anime community.
-It allows users to add-on subscriptions and link multiple streaming services (including Crunchyroll) to their VRV account.
+It allows users to add on subscriptions and link multiple streaming services (including Crunchyroll) to their VRV account.

 So, what’s the difference between Crunchyroll and VRV?

-While Crunchyroll is a standalone anime streaming platform, VRV is more of a “hub” that allows you to add-on streaming platforms like Crunchyroll.
+While Crunchyroll is a standalone anime streaming platform, VRV is more of a “hub” that allows you to add on streaming platforms like Crunchyroll.
 With a VRV membership, you’ll have access to VRV originals and you’ll also be able to pay an extra monthly fee to gain access to all of Crunchyroll’s content as well.

 If you’re new to VRV, then this whole setup may be a little bit confusing.
 I know I was a bit mind-boggled when I first learned about it!
-Recently, I canceled my standalone Crunchyroll subscription, though, and switch to watching Crunchyroll through my VRV account.
+Recently, I canceled my standalone Crunchyroll subscription, though, and switched to watching Crunchyroll through my VRV account.
 That being said, I’ve had some time to learn the ins and outs of it.
 So here’s what you need to know!

 Comparing Crunchyroll and VRV

-For example, you can add HBO, Starz, Paramount, or CBS onto your Hulu account for an additional monthly fee.
+For example, you can add HBO, Starz, Paramount, or CBS to your Hulu account for an additional monthly fee.
 Essentially, the idea is to simplify your life by allowing you to view all of your streaming in one app instead of having to switch from one app to another and having to pay several monthly bills on different accounts.
 Instead, it will all be combined into a single monthly payment and you’ll be able to access all of your favorite channels through one app.